 Temporary Alimony: This is usually only paid while a divorce is pending so that the dependent spouse can take care of their needs throughout the process.

-Transitionary Alimony: This is a type of alimony that is set in order to assist the dependent spouse get on their feet and become economically stable enough to support themselves.
+Transitionary Alimony: This is a type of alimony that is set in order to assist the dependent spouse get on their feet and becoming economically stable enough to support themselves.
 This could include paying for their education or training for a new job.

 Permanent Alimony: This is what people typically think of when they hear the word “alimony” and is a long-term payment system designed to support the spouse with less economic means.
 This type of alimony is typical after the end of longer marriages and is designed to help the dependent spouse live a lifestyle they were accustomed to during the marriage.